ropensci/roweb3/content/blog/2026-06-29-editor-tools/index.en.md

 To configure this extension, I added a project-level [`.cspell.json`](https://github.com/ropensci/roweb3/blob/main/.cspell.json) file which lists language overrides (to ensure `index.es.md` files go through the Spanish spellchecker, while `index.pt.md` files go through the Portuguese spellchecker, etc.), and dictionaries of words to consider 'correct'.

-These dictionaries are initially created by functions from my [promoutils](https://docs.ropensci.org/promoutils) package (an R package for all my rOpenSci community workflows).
+These dictionaries are initially created by functions from my [promoutils](https://docs.ropensci.org/promoutils) package, an R package for all my rOpenSci community workflows.
 `wordlist_create()` creates a wordlist based on rOpenSci packages and author names, so they don't trigger the spell check if they aren't recognized.
 `wordlist_update()` updates this list with new names as we need.